Navoei/CustomDiscs/readme.md

 - ```customdiscs.download``` to download a file

 Dependencies:
-- This plugin depends on the latest version of ProtocolLib for 1.19.x
+- This plugin depends on the latest version of ProtocolLib for 1.20.x Development builds for ProtocolLib can be found @ https://ci.dmulloy2.net/job/ProtocolLib/651/

 https://user-images.githubusercontent.com/64107368/178426026-c454ac66-5133-4f3a-9af9-7f674e022423.mp4